English Grey budgerigar mutation: Historical notes

 Mr Alf Ormerod also reported breeding a grey unexpectedly from two Cobalts around 1935.
 The hen of the pair was obtained from Mrs Codner of Torquay and was a "muddy colour, half way between a Cobalt and a Mauve."
 All the young from this pair over two seasons were Cobalts, with one exception: a grey cock with black flights and tail feathers.
 The following year this grey cock produced an "Olive which was nearly black" and several grey hens.
 These were quality exhibition birds—the foundation of Mr Ormerod's award-winning strain of greys.
-Descendants of these greys undoubtedly exist today, but were they Dominant Greys or English Greys?
+Descendants of these greys undoubtedly exist today, it is unknown whether they are Dominant Greys or English Greys.

 A grey mutation, believed to have a recessive action, appeared in the aviaries of Peter Bergman, of Sydney in 1992.
 Some feathers have been examined microscopically by Inte Onsman, who reported that their internal structures appeared to be different from those of the English Grey as reported by Taylor and Warner.
 They have concluded that this is a new mutation and have given it the name Australian Recessive Grey.
 Intriguingly, this mutation also appeared from a mating of two Cobalts, in this case Visual Violets.

 A further grey mutation, the anthracite, appeared in Germany in 1998 in the aviaries of Hans Lenk, who successfully established the strain.
 A bird with two anthracite factors has an extremely dark grey body, jet black markings and the cheek patches of the same grey as the body.
 A single anthracite factor has a similar effect to the Dark mutation, causing a Skyblue to become Cobalt in appearance - as was suspected with the English Grey (see Genetics below).
 In fact, the similarity of the anthracite to the English Grey is striking.
 The description is virtually identical, and the cobalt appearance of a Skyblue with a single anthracite factor is exactly what was suspected for the English Grey.
-Is this the re-emergence of the English Grey?
+This may be the re-emergence of the English Grey.